dlwub/My-personal-portfolio-Mobile-Version-/README.md

 # A personal portfolio page (Desktop version)

 This project is a personal portfolio site.
-It is responsive and we used a media query with a break-point of 768px.
+A media query with a break-point of 768px is used.
-Below 768px the mobile version of the site appears and above 768px the desktop version is presented.

 ## Built With

 - HTML & CSS